DomoApps/Test-AI-Review/docs/Domo-App-APIs/AppDB-API.md

 #### HTTP Response

-Returns the parameter of success or error.
+Returns the parameter of a success or an error.

 ```text
 HTTP/1.1 200 OK